odoo/documentation/content/administration/odoo_sh/getting_started/branches.rst

 * Disabling outgoing emails by intercepting them with a mailcatcher.
 An :ref:`interface to view <odoosh-gettingstarted-branches-tabs-mails>` the emails sent by your database is provided.
 That way, you do not have to worry about sending test emails to your contacts.
-* Setting payment acquirers and shipping providers in test mode.
+* Setting payment providers and shipping providers in test mode.
 * Disabling IAP services

 The latest database will be kept alive indefinitely, older ones from the same branch may get garbage collected